actions/importer-labs/circle_ci/4-custom-transformers.md

 ```

 ## Custom transformers for resource class:
 You can use custom transformers to change the runner associated with a `resource_class`.
 In the example pipeline the setup job is using a `large` resource class runner.
-You want to change that to the correct runner in GitHub Actions with label 'some-large-runner'.
+You want to change that to the correct runner name in GitHub Actions, which is some-large-runner.

 To do this, add the following code to the `transformers.rb` file.